abmajith/verilog-riscV32I-machine/notesVonNeumanArch/README.md

 in writing to memory and I/O, and there is no difference in reading from memory and I/O or reading instruction from memory.

-TODO: here show some simple verilog code for transferring the data back and front

 **Processor**